About Beyond HigH C

 They wanted 2 things, they told me: to be with other survivors, and to continue their recovery.
 They wanted to speak better, remember better, be more engaged in the world and lead their lives with more confidence.

-I developed BEYOND HIGH C as a live online group video program so they could see one another and develop bonds together as we worked.
-Talking with Speech Language Pathologists and other clinicians, I learned about stroke, Aphasia and Parkinson's Disease and the benefits of singing for each.
+I developed BEYOND HIGH C as a live online group program with video, so they could see one another and develop bonds together as we worked.
+Talking with speech language pathologists and other clinicians, I learned about the benefits of singing for survivors of stroke, and people with aphasia and Parkinson's Disease.
 These professionals attended sessions and lent me their expertise and guidance by suggesting certain practices and techniques we might use to make our sessions more helpful.